zhongpeixiang/zhongpeixiang/README.md

 ### Hi there 👋

+- 🔭 I’m currently a forth-year PhD student at Nanyang Technological University (NTU), Singapore.

+- 📗 I'm currently working on **conversational AI**, **affective computing**, and **natural language processing**.

+- 😄 Here is the chatbot [echo](https://zhongpeixiang.github.io/demo/) from my PhD research.
+Do check it out!
+(Note that she is still far from human intelligence 😂)

+- 💬 Check out my [github page](https://zhongpeixiang.github.io) for details.

 <!--
 **zhongpeixiang/zhongpeixiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.